pik-gane/vodle/AMSTERDAM.md

 **Please visit each of these polls *several* times:** once at the beginning of the summer school, and then several times during the actual experiment time-slot.
 This way, we can study whether and how a consensus emerges.
+I will have a laptop showing real-time results at our desk during the experiment session, where we can discuss the approach, voting method, and individual results.

 ***After* the experiment, please also take our...**
 - **[very short survey](https://freeonlinesurveys.com/s/Zfdj2AwY)** (about 5 minutes).